Aura-healthcare/hrv-analysis/docs/_sources/readme.md.txt

 interpolated_nn_intervals = interpolate_nan_values(rr_intervals=nn_intervals_list)
 ```

-You can find how to use the following methods, references and more details in the [Tutorial part](<https://robinchampseix.github.io/hrvanalysis/tutorial.html>):
+You can find how to use the following methods, references and more details in the [documentation](https://robinchampseix.github.io/hrvanalysis/tutorial.html):
 - remove_outliers
 - remove_ectopic_beats